Nurse education: Academicisation and independent nursing schools

 Apart from the nursing school of King's College London, the direct descendant of Nightingale's school, the University of Manchester was one of the first English institutions to offer the course at degree level.
 A new building for the Manchester Medical School was opened in the early 1970s and degree courses in nursing were established about the same time.
 Nursing education at the university expanded greatly in 1996 when a new School of Nursing and Midwifery was created by transferring the Manchester College of Midwifery and Nursing into the university's Faculty of Medicine, Dentistry and Nursing.

 Nursing education in the United Kingdom was significantly influenced by the Briggs Report of 1972.
 This set a new agenda for nursing and nurse education and sought to develop a career progression away from the bedside into education, management and research.
 In addition, the 1979 Nurses, Midwives and Health Visitors Act provided the legal mechanism for change.
 This saw a gradual movement away from practice-based training towards a college-based system of education, from the nurse apprentice to the supernumerary nurse.

-Entry level courses, sought by most universities, are often five Standard Grades/GCSEs, including English, maths and a science (preferably biology), and two Highers/A-Levels.
-Mature students, over the age of twenty-one, have the option of entering upon completion of a college Access course, and experience in jobs related to health/nursing assistance are also worthy for consideration into the course.

-Currently, nursing is a three-year course in the UK, with students choosing the branch that they want to study, e.g., adult, child, mental health, or learning disability; or combinations of two (called dual-field).
-The course consists of a balance between coursework in classes and practical placements in a health care setting.
-The first year is foundation, where students learn anatomy and physiology and basic health care.
-Newly qualified nurses then have to register with the Nursing and Midwifery Council in order to apply for jobs and legally practice.

-United States

-The history of nursing education had a long and varied role in the United States.
-Before the late 1800s little formal education was available to train nursing students.
-Education was primarily based on an apprenticeship with a senior nurse who taught bedside care within a hospital or clinic setting.
-Over time this model changed dramatically.
-A short chronology of Schools of Nursing in the United States is:
+Scope